uriah-dev/elysia-kit/deploy/DEPLOYMENT_COMPARISON.md

 ---

-**Still undecided?** Start with PM2.
-You can always migrate later, and both deployment methods coexist peacefully in this repository.
+**Still undecided?** Start with Vercel for instant deployment.
+You can always migrate later, and all deployment methods coexist peacefully in this repository.